EffectOrientedProgramming/book/Chapters/01_Introduction.md

 Kit Langton, for being a kindred spirit in software interests and inspiring contributor to the open source world.

-Wyett Considine, for being an enthusiastic intern, math consultant, and initial audience.
+Wyett Considine, for being an enthusiastic intern and initial audience.